LORNeer/MC-Server-Rules/README.md

 * the team prefix (if needed)
 * a designated leader of the team (this person can contact the admins to add new members).
 This leader may change at any point if so decided by the team
+* other people who can add new members

 ## 4. Minecraft Gamerules
 These following minecraft properties/gamerules will be changed.